MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-alwayson-issues.md

 ## I am having problems configuring Always On Availability groups

-Typical configuration problems include Always On Availability Groups are disabled, accounts are incorrectly configured, the database mirroring endpoint does not exist, the endpoint is inaccessible (SQL Server Error 1418), network access does not exist, and a join database command fails (SQL Server Error 35250).
+Typical configuration problems include Always On Availability Groups are disabled, accounts are incorrectly configured, the database mirroring endpoint does not exist, the endpoint is inaccessible (SQL Server Error 1418), network access doesn't exist, and a join database command fails (SQL Server Error 35250).
 Review the following document for help on troubleshooting these issues:

 [Troubleshoot Always On Availability Groups Configuration (SQL Server)](/sql/database-engine/availability-groups/windows/troubleshoot-always-on-availability-groups-configuration-sql-server)